 The Dallas product liability attorneys at Montgomery Law are here to help.
 We’ll make sure you get the medical attention you need, help valuate your damages, and file a demand on your behalf seeking the compensation you truly deserve.
-We prepare every case as if it were going to trial, and we never charge a dime for our services unless we win your case.
+We prepare all cases as if they were going to trial, and we never charge a dime for our services unless we win you money.

 It’s important to discuss your case with an attorney in order to learn about your rights, as well as how they may be able to help you with your claim.
-For a free consultation with our Dallas premises liability attorneys, call us today at (833) 720-6090 or send us an email.
+For a free consultation with our Dallas premises liability attorneys, call us today at 214-720-6090 (local) or 1-833-720-6090 (toll-free) or send us an email.

 Customers are Owed the Most Protection

 Your rights as a victim depend on the circumstances of your case.
 Property owners are not responsible for every injury that occurs on their premises, and even when things are done according to the law, people can be injured due to little-to-no fault of their own.